DrewKiino/Firebolt/README.md

     let classB: ClassB = resolver.get()
 }
 ```
 Objects not registered by the resolver won't be shared by other resolvers.
-This includes objects registered as `.single` as well unless the they are registered by the `GlobalResolver` itself in which they become a true `Singleton`.
+This includes objects registered as `.single` as well unless they are registered by the `GlobalResolver` itself in which they become a true `Singleton`.

 ### Examples
 **Application Architecture**